- Skip Ahead to

 Subtasks do not automatically inherit the project or assignee from their parent tasks.
 You need to manually add a subtask to a project and add a due date/date range in order for it to appear in the project’s Timeline

 - Any task in your project that has a due date or date range added will automatically show up on your Timeline.

-- Unscheduled tasks in your project that don’t have due dates will appear at the bottom of your Timeline in the Unscheduled Tasks section.
+- Unscheduled tasks in your project that don’t have due dates will appear to the right of your Timeline in the Unscheduled Tasks section.

-- Hide Unscheduled Tasks by clicking the drop down arrow icon on the right of this section.
+- Hide Unscheduled Tasks by clicking the X icon to the right of this section.